apgit2610/Java-Project/README.md

 - Ensure your MySQL server is running before launching the application.
 - For optimal performance, run the server component first before connecting clients.
 - GUI may differ slightly based on your OS and screen resolution.
-🤝 Contributing
-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you'd like to change.